 The timely intersection of these four major factors has caused the old video gamer stereotype to largely fade away.
 Video games have grown and continue to grow beyond their nerdy niche, able to appeal to people from all walks of life.
 Cultural perspectives about the idea of the “average gamer” have strayed so far from what the old gamer nerd stereotype used to represent that it is no longer relevant to the gaming world, even in jest.
 What used to be a notable portion of the gamer community has been absorbed by new audiences and diversity.

 Any regular Joe you pass on the street, or your boss, your doctor, the librarian at your kid’s school — literally anyone could be a gamer!

 At my day job, colleagues are sometimes surprised to learn I’m capable of spending an entire weekend marathon-ing long sessions of multiplayer games with friends.
 They usually say something along the line of, “Really?
 You don’t look like a gamer!”
 That’s the point — gamers don’t look like anything in particular these days thanks to the widespread allure of the hobby.
 Gamers are well on their way to being considered “normal”.
 The old video gamer nerd stereotype is a relic of the past and society is on its way to catching up with reality.

 Gamer Culture Post Archive

-Support Backlog Crusader on Patreon – $1 a month is less than what’s lost beneath your sofa cushions!
-Plus you get Discord access!
+Support Backlog Crusader on Patreon – $1 a month is less than what’s lost beneath your couch cushions!